 Anya Sacharow is a professionally trained cook, writer and mother.
 Her B.A. in Comparative Arts is from Washington University, St. Louis, and she studied cooking at the Institute of Culinary Education in New York.
 She has lived in London, Paris, Singapore and Oaxaca, Mexico, but only for two months in Mexico, which was still long enough to pick up a terrible stomach bug.
 She currently lives in Brooklyn with her husband and son.
 Her writing has appeared in Mediaweek, Endless Vacation, New York, Time Out, Lexus magazine, and there were a couple of pieces in GQ.
 And something about Hong Kong in Travel & Leisure.
 She also published many Internet market research reports as an Internet media analyst at Jupiter Communications in the late 1990s.
 You can find her on Facebook and foursquare, but not on twitter.

-Perry Santanachote traded mountain peaks for skyscrapers when she left Colorado to attend the CUNY Graduate School of Journalism in New York City.
+Perry Santanachote traded mountain peaks for skyscrapers when she left Colorado to attend the Craig Newmark Graduate School of Journalism at CUNY in New York City.
 She now holds a master’s degree in new media on top of a bachelor's degree in anthropology and actually uses them both in her freelance career.
 A hustler in every sense of the word, Perry juggles jobs in cultural reporting, editing, fact-checking, social media-ting, producing and script-writing - in addition to playing mom to a very needy Pomeranian.
 Above all else, she is a storyteller.
 Where words are concerned, she is a staunch supporter of the perfectly placed pun and thinks brevity is beautiful.

 Adi Schwartz is an Israeli independent journalist, based in his favorite city Tel Aviv.
 After working ten years as a staff writer and a senior editor for the daily Haaretz newspaper, he decided that it was time to go his own way.
 He currently works as freelance and has written for Monocle, The Jewish Chronicle, Il Foglio, Maariv, Globes, and others.
 Aside from dealing with supposedly serious issues, such as the Arab-Israeli conflict, he likes to write about culture, arts and history.
 He teaches journalism and is working (rather slowly) on his PhD in Communications.
 His dream is to travel one day along the Mediterranean coast.